 1. Build Quality & Durability

-From what I’ve seen (and felt), Milwaukee PACKOUT is simply built tougher.
+From what I’ve seen, Milwaukee PACKOUT is simply built tougher.
 The plastic feels denser, the hinges and latches are more solid, and the overall construction just holds up better to rough handling and transport.
 While DeWalt’s ToughSystem 2.0 is a definite improvement over the original version, several of my peers and I have had issues with plastic latches breaking or wearing down prematurely.
 PACKOUT wins here hands down if you’re rough on your gear.

 2. Capacity & Internal Space